deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 * User input can be altered with ``PRE_RESPONSE_PROCESSING`` and will happen **before** response generation.
 See `tutorial on pre-response processing`_.
 * Node response can be modified with ``PRE_TRANSITIONS_PROCESSING`` and will happen **after** response generation, but **before** transition to the next node.
 See `tutorial on pre-transition processing`_.

-Depending on your bot's requirements and the goal of the dialog, you may need to interact with external databases or APIs to retrieve data.
+Depending on the requirements of your bot and the dialog goal, you may need to interact with external databases or APIs to retrieve data.
 For instance, if a user wants to know a schedule, you may need to access a database and extract parameters such as date and location.

 .. code-block:: python